PintoDrop/reactpro/README.md

 ## Description

 For this assignment I was tasked with creating a professional portfolio for myself.
 Differing from the first assignment, I will be creating this one using concepts with react.
+This application will allow a user to load the page and gain information about myself.
+The user will be able to see some projects I have created, a little about me, and able to contact me with any questions.

 ## Usage